The Rolling Stones: 1971–1973: Continued success

 In 1972, members of the band set up a complex financial structure to reduce the amount of their taxes.
 Their holding company, Promogroup, has offices in both the Netherlands and the Caribbean.
 The Netherlands was chosen because it does not directly tax royalty payments.
 The band have been tax exiles ever since, meaning they can no longer use Britain as their main residence.
 Due to the arrangements with the holding company, the band reportedly paid a tax of just 1.6% on their total earnings of £242 million over the 20 years preceding 2006.

-In November 1972, the band began recording sessions in Kingston, Jamaica, for the album Goats Head Soup; it was released in 1973 and reached number 1 in both the UK and US.
-The album, which contained the worldwide hit "Angie", was the first in a string of commercially successful, but critically tepidly received, studio albums.
+In November 1972, the band began recording sessions in Kingston, Jamaica, for the album Goats Head Soup; it was released in 1973 and reached No. 1 in both the UK and US.
+The album, which contained the worldwide hit "Angie", was the first in a string of commercially successful but critically tepidly received albums.
 The sessions for Goats Head Soup also produced unused material, most notably an early version of the popular ballad "Waiting on a Friend", which was not released until the Tattoo You LP nine years later.

 Another legal battle over drugs, dating back to their stay in France, interrupted the making of Goats Head Soup.
 Authorities had issued a warrant for Richards' arrest, and the other band members had to return briefly to France for questioning.
 This, along with Jagger's 1967 and 1970 convictions on drug charges, complicated the band's plans for their Pacific tour in early 1973: they were denied permission to play in Japan and almost banned from Australia.
 A European tour followed in September and October 1973, which bypassed France, coming, as it did, after Richards' recent arrest in England on drug charges.